SuccessorOfPredecessor/Potential-Magic-in-Quantum-Graph-States/README.md

 # Analysis of Potential Magic in Quantum Graph States

 This project provides tools to calculate the potential magic resource for a given quantum graph state using two different methods.
+Details of the definition of the potential magic resources see https://arxiv.org/abs/2408.01980.

 ## Description of Methods